 Our empirical analysis exploits several strategies to mitigate potential concerns regarding the role of reverse causality, omitted variables, and mismeasurement in the observed association between historical ethnic borders and contemporary conflict in Africa.
-As formalized in (1), our first strategy is to control for an extensive set of observables: (i) we account for country fixed-effects, and thus for any unobservable time-invariant characteristics at the country level.
-Specifically, accounting for country fixed-effects mitigates concerns that our analysis reflects countries' geography, (colonial) history, institutions or culture.
-Moreover, it ensures that the observed association is driven more by local (cell-level) characteristics than by global (country- or regional-level) ones. (ii) We account for ethnicity fixed-effects and thus for any unobservable time-invariant characteristics at the ethnicity level.
+In our main empirical analysis we follow an instrumental variable approach based on the potential location of historical ethnic borders, which we describe in section 4.1.
+Additionally, we to control for an extensive set of observables: (i) we account for country fixed-effects, and thus for any unobservable time-invariant characteristics at the country level.
+Specifically, accounting for country fixed-effects mitigates concerns that our analysis reflects countries' geography, (colonial) history, institutions, or culture.
+Moreover, it ensures that the observed association is driven more by local (cell-level) characteristics than by global (country- or regionallevel) ones. (ii) We account for ethnicity fixed-effects and thus for any unobservable time-invariant characteristics at the ethnicity level.
 In particular, by accounting for ethnic fixed-effects, we ensure that our results are not driven by any characteristics of the ethnicities inhabiting a cell. (iii) We account for a large set of geographical and climatic characteristics of each cell that may be correlated with both the existence of historical borders and contemporary conflict.
 Importantly, we control for key drivers of population density, ethnic diversity, trade, and economic development and thus indirectly for their effect on conflict.
-Specifically, we account for a cell's absolute latitude, longitude, elevation above sea level, temperature and precipitation, caloric and agricultural suitability.
+Specifically, we account for a cell's absolute latitude, longitude, elevation above sea level, and the mean and standard deviation of temperature and precipitation, and caloric agricultural suitability. (iv) We also expand the set of variables to document the strength of the instrumental